Skip to content

 What is the Flugzeughallen Karlshorst?

-Back in 1911, a small airport was constructed in Karlshorst and consisted of an aerodrome and a few airplane hangars.
+In 1911, a small airport was constructed in Karlshorst.
+It consisted of an aerodrome and a few airplane hangars.
 This place came to be known as Flugzeughallen Karlshorst.

 Flugzeughallen Karlshorst